 Weekly Observings for Learning are central to SelfDesign’s K-6 learning.
 Each week parents submit a written reflection of their child’s engagement with learning – with the option to also include videos, images, or sound files.
 The learning consultant then provides a written response including insights, recommendations, questions, and resources to clarify and deepen the reflection.
 These Observing for Learning reflections provide evidence of learning that is validated by the educator for academic credit, and they create rich documentation for the child and family about the breadth of learning that has occurred over the year.

 This optional online course guides parents through weekly explorations about the fundamental ideas of SelfDesign.
 A SelfDesigning Path is highly recommended for parents of kindergarten learners and other parents new to SelfDesign.
 The online interface blends imagery, video, audio clips, and journaling that draws parents into self-reflection.
 There is also a facilitated, online conference that connects parents to one another and to a facilitator for the course.
 The Path course journal entries prompt discussion with the learning consultant and can alternate with Observing for Learning reflections.

 Families who like to feel engaged in community can connect with other SelfDesign families by spending time in the online “Village of Conversations”, by participating in or initiating local learning activities, and by meeting informally with SelfDesign families living nearby or attending one of our community gatherings.
 Learn more

 Parents of learners in grades 7-9 often find themselves stepping back a little as they support their youth in building new learning relationships both with peers and with adult mentors.
 At SelfDesign, we support this emerging independence by encouraging learners to form more direct relationships with their learning consultants and by inviting them into online group learning environments.

-With a playful approach, these week-long workshops are low-pressure opportunities for learners to enter into a collaborative online learning environment, to develop foundational skills, and to interact with core area curriculum through a thematic lense.
+With a playful approach, these drop-in workshops are low-pressure opportunities for learners to enter into a collaborative online learning environment, to develop foundational skills, and to interact with core area curriculum through a thematic lens.
 Learners can participate as observers or jump into the fray sharing stories, laughter, and perspectives on a variety of engaging thematic topics.